tawebbcn/bcn-webdev-checklists/README.md

 ### Slides

+- Title (your name(s), project name)
-- It's a
+- It's a... (describe in one sentence)
-- The user can
+- The user can...
+(2,3 bullet points)
-- Challenges
-- Learnings
+- Challenges...
+(2,3 bullet points)
+- Learnings...
+(2,3 bullet points)
-- If I were to start from scratch
+- If I were to start from scratch (1 thing)
-- Todo
-- Highlights
+- Things to improve...
+(2,3 bullet points)
+- Highlights...
+(2,3 bullet points)
 - Demo

 - e.g.: technical